Last Updated on

 Try doing this every day for a week and notice how you feel.
 As with all the different activities, you might need to customize this exercise to best fit your characteristics and values.

 To customize you can adjust:

 - The format (you might simply choose to contemplate instead of writing);

-- Or the amount of things to focus on (just one instead of three).
+- Or the number of things to focus on (just one instead of three).

-Some people will notice an ungrateful thought and replace it with a grateful one, for example, my husband forgot our anniversary but he is working very hard so that we can go on our dream vacation.
-The point is to make this exercise work for you and fit it into your lifestyle.
+Some people will notice an ungrateful thought and replace it with a grateful one; for example, my husband forgot our anniversary, but he is working very hard so that we can go on our dream vacation.
+The point is to make this exercise work for you and fit into your lifestyle.

 Here’s a short video of Emmons on gratitude:

 It makes sense, that gratitude is a value we have to practice, if we want to find deeper calm and meaning.

 2. The Gratitude Visit